apluslms/aplus-manual/set_up_environment/first_steps.rst

 3. Give command ``./docker-compile.sh`` in the terminal.
 4. Give command ``./docker-up.sh`` in the terminal.
 5. Go to ``http://localhost:8000/`` in the web browser to view A+ running on your machine.
 6. Examine the changes you made in A+.
 7. Press :kbd:`Q` or :kbd:`Ctrl` ``+`` :kbd:`C` in the terminal to quit and remove data
    or :kbd:`S` or :kbd:`ESC` to quit and keep data.
 8. Go to step 2 if you wish to continue editing.
 9. Give command ``git add -u`` in the terminal to mark all changed files to be added into your local git repository.
 10. Give command ``git commit -m "message"`` in terminal.
 Replace ``message`` with a short description (preferably less than 60 characters) on what you have done.
 11. Create a repository in version.aalto.fi
 12. Add the remote branch
 13. Push the changes to version.aalto.fi by running the ``git push`` command.

-..
-External links

 .. _`Aplus course template`:  https://github.com/apluslms/aplus-course-template